All 36 Chania Sightseeing

 The Folklore Museum of Chania is located in the loft of a Catholic Church.
-It houses two pesonal collections with folklore items, clothes and agricultural tools from Crete of past decades.
+It houses two personal collections with folklore items, clothes and agricultural tools from Crete of past decades.

-The fortess of Itzedin (or Izzedine) was constructed by the Turks in 1816.
-It is located on a hill that overlooks the bay of Souda, the White Mountains and the inland of Crete.
+The fortress of Itzedin (or Izzedine) was constructed by the Turks in 1816.
+It is located on a hill that overlooks the bay of Souda, the White Mountains and the island of Crete.

 On a hill above the beach of Maleme, there is the German War Cemetery.
 This is where German soldiers are buried, who died in Crete during the Second World War.